Epicalable/JARVIS/README.md

-# J.A.R.V.I.S-G.U.I
+# J.A.R.V.I.S

-Kindly please star this repository if you like the program's gui.
+Kindly please star this repository if you like the program.

 ![Capture](https://user-images.githubusercontent.com/69076784/103149982-04bb1200-4795-11eb-8bc2-eb6f958ff09f.PNG)